Importance conditional sampling for Pitman-Yor mixtures: Simulation study

 The second part of the simulation study compares the performance of ICS, marginal sampler, dependent and independent slice-efficient samplers.
 For the sake of clarity, pseudo-code of the implemented algorithms is provided in Appendix~\ref{ap:competitors}.
-We considered the sample sizes $n=100$, $n=1\,000$ and $n=10\,000$, and generated 10 data sets per size from $f_0$.
-Such data were then analysed by considering a combination of values for the PY parameters, namely $\sigma \in \{0, 0.2, 0.4, 0.6, 0.8\}$ and $\vartheta \in \{1, 10, 25\}$, and results were obtained, for each scenario, by averaging over the 10 analyzed replicates.
+We considered the sample sizes $n=100$, $n=250$ and $n=1\,000$, and generated 10 data sets per size from $f_0$.
+These data were then analyzed by considering a combination of values for the PY parameters, namely $\sigma \in \{0, 0.2, 0.4, 0.6, 0.8\}$ and $\vartheta \in \{1, 10, 25\}$.
+The results we report are obtained, for each scenario, by averaging over the 10 replicates.
 As for the two slice samplers, due to the aforementioned explosion of the number of drawings per iteration when $\sigma$ takes large values, our analysis was forcefully confined to the case $\sigma\leq 0.4$.
-Moreover, for time constraints, results referring to the case $\sigma=0.4$ were obtained by constraining the slice sampler to draw at most $10^5$ components at each iteration.
-Such limitation in our study could not be avoided, given the otherwise unmanageable computational burden associated with the slice samplers.
-Table \ref{tab:bound} in Appendix~\ref{sec:othersimresults} shows that such bound was reached more often when large data sets were analysed.
-For example, while for $n=100$ the bound was reached on average 12\% and 15\% of the iterations, for dependent and independent slice-efficient samplers respectively, the same happened on average 41\% and 63\% of the iterations when $n=10\,000$.
+Moreover, the results referring to the case $\sigma=0.4$ are approximate as they were obtained by constraining the slice sampler to draw at most $10^5$ components at each iteration: such limitation of our study could not be avoided, given the otherwise unmanageable computational burden associated with this specific setting.
+Table \ref{tab:bound} in Appendix \ref{sec:othersimresults} shows that such bound was reached more often when large data sets were analyzed.
+For example, while for $n=100$ the bound was reached on average 12\% and 15\% of the iterations, for independent and dependent slice-efficient samplers respectively, the same happened on average 26\% and 40\% of the iterations when $n=1\,000$.
 For this reason, these specific results must be considered approximated and, as far as the runtime is concerned, conservative.
-The four algorithms were compared by using the same measures adopted in the first part of this simulation study, namely the ESS for the number of clusters, the ESS for the deviance of the estimated density, and the corresponding ratios time/ESS.
+The four algorithms were compared by using the same measures adopted in the first part of the simulation study, namely the ESS for the number of clusters, the ESS for the deviance of the estimated density, and the corresponding ratios time/ESS.